Dawnie: Australia's Oldest Public Pool Is Finally Getting An Upgrade

 Take A Dip

 Children under 5 are free and adult entry is $5.50.
-The season commences the start of Daylight Saving (October) to the end of Daylight Savings (April).
+The season commences at the start of Daylight Saving (October) to the end of Daylight Savings (April).
 Find out more about visiting the baths here.

 Main image via Australia Swims